This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Score the fat cap in a checkered pattern.
+• Trim the fat cap if it's too thick, leaving 1/4".
+Score it in a checkered pattern.

-• Coat the entire pork shoulder with mustard and season with your choice of BBQ rub.
+• Coat the entire pork shoulder with mustard and season with an all purpose rub.

-• Place it in an aluminum pan or on a large foil sheet and add brown sugar and pour honey, cubed butter and more seasoning.
+• Transfer the pork shoulder from the grill and place it in an aluminum pan or on a large foil sheet.
+Add brown sugar, honey, cubed butter and sweet BBQ seasoning.

-• Remove the wrapped pork from the grill and let it rest for 1 hour.
+• Remove the wrapped pork from the grill and let it rest for 1 hour in an oven or insulated cooler.

 Nutrition